 10. Wind River

 Well acted, well paced, and it told an important story that I don’t think is well known today.
-The film took place is snowy North Dakota, and centered on the death (and rape) of a Native American girl.
-As tragic as that is by itself, it explored why this is an epidemic around reservations.
+The film takes place in snowy North Dakota, and centers around the death (and rape) of a Native American girl.
+As tragic as that is itself, it explored why this is an epidemic around reservations.
 I won’t share too many details as to not give away the exploration of the crime, but it was a very harrowing look at a world that has been pushed aside and ignored.
 While there is sadness in this tale, it’s still quite fascinating, and is a great whodunit thriller.
 Jeremy Renner, who is one of the leads in the film, has a great character arc and gives, probably, the best performance of his career.
 I do feel like everyone should see this movie, but I will reiterate that it’s intense.

 9. The Shape of Water